 Introducing TwicPics Video

 Remember when we described the different types of video you could use on your website?
-Well, TwicPics is specialized on video banners and video products optimization.
+Well, TwicPics is specialized in optimization of video banners and product videos.
 These videos are lasting no more than to 30 seconds, they are autoplayed and muted and are starting as soon as a user is landing on your page.